Davospike/segpSPA/The_Process/SystemDesign.md

 - Develop an educational quiz, tasking users with identifying fake news

-- Use the web-page to inform users about fake news; what it is, its history, the dangers of it, and how to recognise it
+- Use the webpage to inform users about fake news; what it is, its history, the dangers of it, and how to recognise it

-- Create a static database that holds a hand-picked selection of news articles that are identified as being fact or fiction
+- Create a static database that holds a handpicked selection of news articles that are identified as being fact or fiction

 **Secondary Objectives:**